Efficient classical simulation of the Deutsch-Jozsa and Simon's algorithms: Simon's problem

 \section{Simon's problem}

-Simon's problem is to decide whether a function $f(x):\{0,1\}^n\mapsto\{0,1\}^n$ is one-to-one or two-to-one invariant under the bitwise exclusive-OR operation with a secret string $s$ (or equivalent, invariant under a nontrivial XOR-mask $s$~\cite{Simon1994,Simon1997}).
+Another more complicated problem that can be solved faster with quantum computation is Simon's problem, to decide whether a function $f:\{0,1\}^n\to\{0,1\}^n$ is one-to-one or two-to-one invariant under the bitwise exclusive-OR operation with a secret string $s$ (or equivalent, invariant under a nontrivial XOR-mask $s$~\cite{Simon1994,Simon1997}).
 In both cases, $f(x)=f(x')$ if and only if $x'=x\oplus{s}$ (bit-wise addition modulo 2); if $s=0$ then $f$ is one-to-one and otherwise $f$ is two-to-one.
-When using a classical function as an oracle, a classical probabilistic Turing machine needs an exponential number of oracle evaluations for this task\autocite{Simon1994,Simon1997}, showing that relative to this oracle, Simon's problem is not in~\textbf{BPP}.
+When using the classical function as an oracle, a classical probabilistic Turing machine needs an exponential number of oracle evaluations for this task due to a theorem by Simon \autocite{Simon1994,Simon1997}, showing that relative to this oracle, Simon's problem is not in~\textbf{BPP}.

 Simon's quantum algorithm can distinguish these two cases in an expected linear number of oracle queries\autocite{Simon1994,Simon1997}, showing that the problem is in \textbf{BQP} (Bounded-error Quantum Polynomial time\autocite{Bernstein1997}).
-A circuit diagram of the quantum subroutine and one realization of the oracle used in Simon's algorithm is shown in Figure \ref{fig:Simon}a--b.
-An explicit construction of the gate $U_s$ can be obtained by choosing a basis $\{v^k\}$ for the part of the binary vector space orthogonal to~$s$.
+A circuit diagram of the quantum subroutine and one realization of the oracle used in Simon's algorithm is shown in Figure \ref{fig:Simon}A--B. An explicit construction of the gate $U_s$ can be obtained by choosing a basis $\{v^k\}$ for the part of the binary vector space orthogonal to~$s$.
 If $s=0$, the basis consists of $n$ vectors, otherwise $n-1$ vectors.
 For every entry $v_j^k=1$, connect a CNOT from query-register bit $j$ to ancilla-register $k$ (in realizations, it is beneficial to choose ${v^k}$ to minimize the number of CNOTs\autocite{Tame2014}).
 The permutation after $U_s$ enables all possible functions.

-Let us illustrate the construction of $U_s$ with the following example.
-Suppose $s=(1,0,1)$, then we choose the basis $\{v^k\}=\{(1,0,1),(0,1,0)\}$ which spans the binary vector space orthogonal to $s$ (note that the scalar product is defined mod 2).
-Now we see that $U_{(1,0,1)}$ can be constructed from three CNOTs, one from the first query-register qubit to the first ancilla qubit, one from the third query-register qubit to the first ancilla qubit, and one from the second query-register qubit to the second ancilla qubit.
+See Figure~\ref{fig:example_simons} for a simple example.

 The quantum subroutine output is a random bit vector $y$ such that $y\cdot{s}=0$ mod 2 (bit-wise dot product), uniformly distributed over all such bit vectors $y$.
 After an expected number of iterations that is linear in $n$, the subroutine will have produced $n-1$ linearly independent values of $y$\autocite{Simon1994,Simon1997}, so that the resulting linear system of equations for $s$ can be solved, giving one non-trivial solution $s^*$.
 If the function is one-to-one, this solution is just a random bit sequence, but if the function is two-to-one the solution is the actual secret string $s$.
 Querying the function for $f(0)$ and $f(s^*)$ will give equal values if the function is two-to-one, and unequal values if the function is one-to-one, solving Simon's problem.
 Note that as a consequence of solving Simon's problem one also obtains the secret string~$s$.